YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 Because Uptick Network has an EVM module in place, the UPTICK token exists on the network in a dual format:

-1. Cosmos Native Token
+* Cosmos Native Token

-1. ERC-20 Compatible Token
+* ERC-20 Compatible Token

 With EVM (and later CosmWasm and more virtual machine support), Uptick Chain supports smart contract-based token management methods.
-As a result, there will be many innovative ways to build DAO-like governance rules other than the default methods defined in the Cosmos SDK module.
+As a result, there will be many innovative ways to build DAO-like governance rules other than the default methods defined in the Cosmos-SDK module.

 Uptick chain will gradually realize the community-based governance of the following on-chain crypto assets, not just the platform token:

-1. Native platform token: UPTICK
+* Native platform token: UPTICK

-1. IBC transferred tokens
+* IBC transferred tokens

-1. ERC-20 compatible tokens issued by ecosystem applications
+* ERC-20 compatible tokens issued by ecosystem applications

-1. NFT assets with a fair market value
+* NFT assets with a fair market value

 _Please note: The utility of the UPTICK token is subject to further refinement to ensure compliance with legal and regulatory obligations._